2020-2021 UNITED WAY AGENCIES

-Provides needed dental care at no charge to underserved children ages 0 to 21 who do not have access to a dentist or dental care.
+Provides needed dental care at no charge to the child or family, for children ages 0 to 21, who do not have access to a dentist or dental care.
 No insurance is necessary.
 A full range of services are available, including exams, cleanings, preventative treatments, and cavity fillings.

-Serenity Hills is a low-intensity residential halfway house for individuals who are dually diagnosed with both a mental health and an addictions diagnosis.
+Serenity Hills is a residential halfway house for men who are dually diagnosed with both a mental health and an addictions diagnosis.
 Individuals receiving services at Serenity Hills participate in aftercare programming, seek employment within the community and receive ongoing therapeutic support from staff and other residents.

-This program provides one book a month through their 5th birthday to children whose parents or legal guardian lives or works in Codington County.
+This program provides one book a month through a child’s 5th birthday, to children whose parents or legal guardians lives or works in Codington County.
 These age appropriate books are mailed directly to the child’s home to encourage the love of reading.

 60’S Plus Dinning serves individuals aged 60 and older a healthy nutritious meal without regard to income.
 Services are available at more than 24 locations in Codington, Clark, Deuel, Hamlin and Grant counties.